-In this ongoing series of studies by STWR’s founder, Mohammed Mesbahi, he investigates the meaning and significance of the principle of sharing from spiritual and psychological as well as social, economic and political perspectives.
+In this ongoing series of studies by STWR’s founder, Mohammed Sofian Mesbahi investigates the meaning and significance of the principle of sharing from spiritual and psychological as well as social, economic and political perspectives.

 A full list of articles, interviews and books by Mohammed Mesbahi can be accessed here.